 - Sauerkraut

-Flavonoids are a group of natural substances that have anti-inflammatory properties and are found in the skin of various fruits and vegetables.
-Some examples are
+Flavonoids are a broad group of natural substances with documented anti-inflammatory and antioxidant properties [7].
+They are often found in the skin of various fruits and vegetables.
+While research is ongoing, increased intake of flavonoid-rich foods is generally associated with a healthy diet.
+Some examples are:

 - Tomatoes